jaywink/socialhome/docs/updating.rst

 Updating
 ========

-There are certain steps that should always be done when updating your node to new code.
-This will be a generic list of what to do when updating which should be near enough the same whatever way the app is installed.
-Commands might vary depending on your OS below.
+If using the :ref:`installation-docker`, any actions required by an upgrade will be handled by just updating the image tag and recreating the container.

 If using the :ref:`installation-ubuntu-ansible` there is no need to do anything special.
 Just re-run the role!

+For manual installs, see the following steps.
+Commands might vary depending on your OS.

 Check the changelog
 -------------------